-EWA TRĘBACZ (pronounced Eva Trembatch) is a Polish-American composer and digital artist living in Seattle.
+EWA TRĘBACZ (pronounced Eva Trembatch) is a Polish-American composer living in Seattle.

 Her current artistic explorations are oriented towards immersive media.

-In 2004 she became a doctoral student at the University of Washington
+In 2004 she became one of the first doctoral students at the University of Washington

 Center for Digital Arts and Experimental Media (DXARTS),

 She graduated with a Ph.D. in 2010 with her audiovisual immersive work

 Currently Ewa works at DXARTS as a Research Scientist.

 Her works have been presented, performed and broadcast in over 30 countries

 She has been a recipient of stipends and grants from

 the Mid Atlantic Arts Foundation / USArtists International,